 Inner envelope: Doctor Newell

-How to address married doctors on wedding invitations
+How to address married doctors

 Want to know how to address wedding invitations to dr and wife?
 First tip: don’t shorten ‘doctor’ to ‘dr’.
 Any abbreviation of title would make the invitations less formal.